taylorwanyama/taylorwanyama/README.md

 🌱 I’m learning about Application of Artificial Intelligence and Automation in Data Science and Data Analysis.

-🎖️ All of my projects are available in
+🎖️ All of my projects are available in my repositories.

 ⚡ Fun fact is that I'm proficient in Machine Learning and data science programming languages such as Python and R language.